nvennmady-source/-fraud-detection/README.md

 The dataset used is the [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle.
 It contains transactions made by European cardholders in September 2013, with **492 frauds out of 284,807 transactions**.

 ⚠️ The dataset is too large to upload to GitHub.
-Please download it from Kaggle and place it in the project root as:
+Please download it from Kaggle and place it in the project root as:creditcard.csv